 Ever wish you could get that nutty sunflower taste in a small green variety?
 No?
 Me either.
 But after having these microgreens, I was hooked.

-They taste so similar to the seed itself but are packed with nutrients and vitamins, so it’s no wonder that sunflower microgreens have been growing in popularity over the last few years.
+They taste so similar to the seed itself but are packed with nutrients and vitamins (like vitamins A, C, and E), so it makes sense that sunflower microgreens have been getting more popular over the last few years among microgreens growers.

 - Seeding Rate per Tray: 5 Oz.

 - Days to Harvest: 8 to 12 days

 These words are often confused, so let’s dive into this a little.

 If you soak sunflower seeds and let them sit, they will produce a shoot at which point they are considered sunflower sprouts.